oroinc/orocommerce/src/Oro/Bundle/ActionBundle/Resources/doc/actions.md

             ...
 ```

-This configuration describes action that relates to the ``MyEntity`` entity; On the View page of
+This configuration describes action that relates to the ``MyEntity`` entity.
+On the View page of
 this entity (acme_demo_myentity_view ) will be displayed button with label "adme.demo.myentity.actions.myentity_action".